My Top 10 Books

 If, in ten years, I have a new set of life-changing books, I’d be satisfied.

-1. Power of Now by Eckhart Tolle - This self help book is a reflection on "being present" — tacky right?
+1. Power of Now by Eckhart Tolle - This self help book is a reflection on "being present".
+Sounds tacky right?
 I didn't expect it to be too much of a hit either.
-But Eckhart, a German "pop philosopher" (famously friends with Oprah), ended up doing a life-changing job at showing what being present feels like.
-I found myself doing nothing but "being"— purely existing, looking, and observing.
+But Eckhart, a German "pop philosopher" (famously friends with Oprah), shows what presence feels like.
+I found myself doing nothing but being in the now: Existing, looking, and observing.
 It changed my understanding of reality.

 2. 100 Years of Solitude by Gabriel García Márquez - A book that changed how I see family and gender dynamics.
 It captures the roles—and pressures—of being a father, mother, grandfather, grandmother, daughter, and son.
 This work traces the lives of one family from rural Colombia across seven generations.
 It's a captivating angle.

 3. The Count of Monte Cristo by Alexandre Dumas - I think this is the best novel of all time.
-It is the ultimate banger of a plot and character development.
+It's one of the best plots and character arcs I've read.
 Dumas plays with your emotions (revenge, love, desperation, hope, solitude) and leaves you astounded.

 Comments